aufau/SaberMod/README.rst

   65536 - Capturelimit   131072 - Poll          262144 - Referee
   =====================  =====================  =====================

+g_antiWarpTime <msec>
+  Prevent players from warping by forcing update after `msec` time of inactivity.

 g_damagePlums <0|1>
   Allow clients with `cg_damagePlums` enabled to see damage plums.